Web Design Courses & Web Development Training

 - Branding and marketing basics

 Some programs also include courses in subjects such as:

 - Art history

 The future outlook for web designers looks good.
-For instance, as a broad field, employment in graphic design is expected to grow by four percent between 2016 and 2026.
-However, when you single out the category of web development, which includes web design, employment is expected to increase by 15 percent over that same period.2
+For instance, as a broad field, employment in graphic design is expected to grow by three percent between 2020 and 2030.
+However, when you single out the category of web development, which includes web design, employment is projected to increase by 13 percent over that same period.

 Why Demand Will Be Strong

 As more and more of our lives are conducted online, more and more web services are being launched and maintained.
 This requires more and more people with the knowledge and skills to design and develop those websites and applications.

 And technology will keep changing.
 So as you look toward your possible future as a web designer, you need to be aware of the rapid online evolutions that could take place.